UEFA against the champions? An evaluation of the recent reform of the Champions League qualification: Introduction

-The significance of this study is twofold.
-Firstly, even though the qualification matches attract less media attention than later clashes, and the teams considered here often only ``make up the numbers'' in the Champions League, qualification for the group stage of the Champions League generate considerable local interest as it remains a significant achievement for the majority of the $54$ national champions in Europe.
-For example, Hungarian teams participated only two times in the group stage of the Champions League, Ferencv\'aros in the 1995/96, and Debrecen in the 2009/10 season.
-For these clubs, this gives practically the only opportunity to face the leading European clubs.

-Secondly, the Champions League means a crucial source of revenue for teams from minor leagues even if they have a low probability to win matches in the group stage.
-The Swedish champion Helsingborg qualified for the Champions League in the 2000/01 season, which pushed its annual revenue by 80\% compared to the previous and subsequent years \citep{Menary2016}.
-Similarly, although the Hungarian champion Debrecen was eliminated from the 2009/10 Champions League after losing all of the group games, this brought in 9 million Euros, while the total revenue in 2011 was only 3.4 million Euros \citep{Menary2016}.

-Table~\ref{Table1} illustrates how lucrative the UEFA Champions League group stage can be.
-Although the clubs eliminated in the play-off round of the Champions League qualification automatically go to the second-tier competition UEFA Europe League with a starting fee of 2.92 million Euros, participation in the Champions League group stage yields 10 million Euros in additional revenue according to a conservative ``back of the envelope'' calculation.
-The reader should keep in mind throughout the paper that each percentage point change in the probability of qualification for the UEFA Champions League is equivalent to approximately 100 thousand Euros.
+Our paper has crucial messages for the organisers of sports competitions: (1) while the number of qualifying slots is reduced by 20\% (from five to four), the chances of some national champions decrease by more than 50\%, hence the effects of similar changes can be strongly non-linear; (2) since the consequences of the reform depend to a large extent on the somewhat arbitrary differences in the entry stages of the teams, it might be worth smoothing them through a probabilistic mechanism like the NBA draft lottery.

-The rest of the paper is organized as follows.
+The rest of the discussion is organized as follows.
 Section~\ref{Sec2} gives a short overview of connected papers.
-Section~\ref{Sec3} presents the qualifying system of the Champions League.
-The simulation model is discussed in Section~\ref{Sec4}.
-Section~\ref{Sec5} illuminates our findings, and Section~\ref{Sec6} summarises them.
+Section~\ref{Sec3} argues that our paper can be relevant for sports economics.
+The qualifying system of the Champions League is presented in Section~\ref{Sec4}, and the simulation model is described in Section~\ref{Sec5}.
+Section~\ref{Sec6} contains our findings, and Section~\ref{Sec7} summarises them.